basilerocco6-crypto/community-quest/README.md

 For more info, see our docs at https://dev.whop.com/introduction

+## 🔗 App Integration

+This app integrates with standard Whop apps (Chat, Forum, Course, Events, Livestreaming) to track community engagement.

+**Important:** Some apps referenced in older documentation like "Community App" don't exist.
+See `WHOP_APP_INTEGRATION_GUIDE.md` for accurate integration instructions.
 # Force deployment
 # Force deployment Sat Oct  4 21:28:51 CEST 2025